Heather-Rutherford/FE-Task-Management-App/README.md

    npm run dev
    ```

-4. Open the app in your browser at the port shown (e.g., http://localhost:5173 or http://localhost:5174).
+4. Postman can be started and the API endpoints can be used.
+If the server is not started, the API endpoints will not work.

 ## Folder Structure